TanjinToma/Parameter_Tuning_Network/README.md

 The train and test code for the network have been kept in two separate directories.
-For training, run the 'main_train.m' script
-For testing, run the 'demo_test.m' script
+For training, run the 'main_train.m' script and for testing, run the 'demo_test.m' script

 ## Citation
 #### T. T. Toma and D. S. Weller, "Fast Automatic Parameter Selection for MRI Reconstruction," 2020 IEEE 17th International Symposium on Biomedical Imaging (ISBI), Iowa City, IA, USA, 2020, pp. 1078-1081, doi: 10.1109/ISBI45749.2020.9098569.